ayberktecimer/utopia-syntax-semantics-analysis/README.md

 # Syntax & Semantics Analysis of Utopia
-This project is intended to be a more in-depth study (creative project) of one topic covered in Hum112 course in Bilkent University.
+This project is intended to be a more in-depth study (creative project) of one topic covered in Hum112 (instructed by Dr. Sjoerd Levelt) in Bilkent University.
 It aims to analyze The Utopia of Thomas More using Nature Language Processing (NLP) techniques and also it aims to provide improved understanding of the Utopia using artificial intelligence techniques that have recently become popular.In Hum112 we interpret the Utopia in our point of view, with our feelings, this project shows the artificial intelligence's understanding, and feelings from human language specifically what it understand from Utopia.

 ## References (Not academic)